pkempf/pantry-tracker/README.md

 ## Tests

 The backend can be tested by navigating to the /pantry-tracker-backend/ folder and running `jest -i`.
-The frontend can be tested (after running `npm install') using `npm test`.
+The frontend can be tested (after running `npm install`) using `npm test`.

 ## Example user flow